morleym/furtive-handbook/docs/format-single-elim.md

 * Competitors are only guaranteed one match (lowest of all format types)
   * Half of all competitors will only get to play one match
-* Single-elimiation depends on excellent seeding
+* Single-elimination depends on excellent seeding
-  * If there are any big unknowns or 'mistakes' in seeding, then better competitors can be knocked out earlier than intended
+  * If there are significant unknowns or 'mistakes' in seeding, then better competitors may be knocked out earlier than intended
 * Competitors can chart out their course through bracket (to prepare for predicted matchups)

 ## Considerations for Broadcast